android-ui-testing/Cookbook/docs/content/practices/network.md

 a product quality point of view.
 If the backend changed the contract, we will know about it right away.

 Unfortunately, this has a downside: everything about the network is unstable.
 The internet suddenly works a lot of worse or stop working altogether, or your backend may have redeployment step.
+If you make `GET` and `UPDATE` operations on the same data, the next time the test runs, the `GET` operation will run with the updated value, what might make the test fail, since when it was written it was expecting to `GET` the non-updated data.

 All of this can cause your test to fail and show a non-representative false result.
-On the other side, if you completely abandon the network, you cannot name it completely integration.
+On the other side, if you completely abandon the network, you cannot name it E2E test.
 Like everything in UI tests, networking is a trade-off.

-Unfortunately, here it will not be possible to find a 100% correct solution that will be simultaneously stable and test every layer in your app at the same time.
+Unfortunately, here it will not be possible to find a 10your0% correct solution that will be simultaneously stable and test every layer in your app at the same time.

 Let's look, which options do we have